DavidDanso/DavidDanso/README.md

 </p>

 ### More
-- 🔭 I’m currently working on a `CRUD` Password Generator Web App with Django.
+- 🔭 I’m currently working on a `CRUD` Password Manager Web App with Django.
 - 🌱 I’m alwalys learning something about Software Development or Web Development.
 - 💬 Ask me about Software Development or Web Development, I love building cool UIs too.
 - 📫 How to reach me **davidkellybrownson@gmail.com**